-Some Link G4X ECUs require switches on the board to be set before installation.
+Some Link G4X require switches on the board to be set before installation.

-The G4X DC5 Honda Integra Type R plug-in ECU has a Jumper which enables the user to connect either the factory MAP sensor (Pin A19) or the onboard MAP sensor to An Volt 1, a diagram is provided on the PCB to indicate how the jumper should be installed for each setup.
-The calibration in the provided sample map is setup for the factory MAP sensor.
+The G4X JZX90 plug-in ECU has a jumper to select where the MAP signal is coming from.
+The ECU contains an internal 7Bar (3Bar of boost) MAP sensor and this jumper connects either this sensor to An Volt 1 or connects the signal from the factory MAP sensor to An Volt 1.
+A diagram is provided on the PCB to indicate how the jumper should be installed for each setup.

-1.2.2 Staged Injection Upgrade
+1.2.2 Loom Modifications